openmindsclub/om2Browning/courses/web-dev/registration-website-app/README.md

 ### `npm start`

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Make sure the server is running and open [http://localhost:3000](http://localhost:3000) on your browser.